-A performance evaluation discussion was held during the financial year ended June 30, 2021, covering areas such as attendance, preparation for meetings and quality of participation in discussions.
+A performance evaluation discussion was held during the financial year ended June 30, 2023.

 The Chairman on behalf of the Board will conduct an annual performance assessment of the CEO.
 The CEO undertakes the same assessments of senior executives.
 In assessing the performance of the individual, the review includes consideration of the senior executive's function.
+Such a review was conducted during the financial year ended June 30, 2023.